DEAL-US/Silence/TO-DO.md

 # Should be done eventually (medium priority)
 - Finish proper CI (actual testing, grab settings from the sample project, cross-builds)
+- Compatibility with other databases (SQLite, PostgreSQL)
+- Support for different user roles

 # Would be nice (low priority)
 - Automate the command listing and handling